surniaulula/wpsso-ratings-and-reviews/readme.txt

 == Upgrade Notice ==

+= 3.1.0-rc.1 =

+(2024/03/10) Added a check for `SucomUtilWP::doing_dev()` in the WpssoRarScript and WpssoRarStyle classes.

 = 3.0.0 =

-(2021/11/08) Refactored the settings page and metabox load process for WPSSO Core v17.0.0.
+(2023/11/08) Refactored the settings page and metabox load process for WPSSO Core v17.0.0.

 = 2.23.0 =